superlinked/VectorHub/docs/articles/ecomm-recys.md

 # Creating personalized, real-time recommendation systems - a [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/recommendations_e_commerce.ipynb) article

-Pioneered by the likes of Google and AirBnB, vector embedding-powered recommendation systems are increasingly popular.
-In this article, we will walk you through how to use the Superlinked library to create a RecSys that provides more relevant matches, and can be updated in real-time, with feedback loops defined by user interactions.

-Vector embeddings have revolutionized recommendation systems by representing users and items as high-dimensional vectors in a latent space, capturing similarities and relationships.
-This approach surpasses traditional methods reliant on sparse categorical data, enabling more accurate and personalized recommendations.
+Pioneered by the likes of Google and AirBnB, embedding-powered recommendation systems have revolutionized recommendation systems by enabling more accurate and personalized recommendations than traditional methods.
+By representing users and items as high-dimensional vectors in a latent space, embeddings capture similarities and relationships between users and items, and can therefore be used to provide more relevant recommendations.
 Their compact and dense nature facilitates efficient computation and scalability, which is vital for real-time and large-scale scenarios.

-## Challenges of using vector embeddings for recommendations

-Using vector embeddings in building recommendation systems presents several challenges that need to be addressed for effective implementation.
-These challenges include:
+In this article, we'll walk you through how to use the Superlinked library to create an effective RecSys - specifically an e-commerce site that sells mainly clothing - that can be updated in real-time using feedback loops defined by user interactions.

+## Achieving personalization despite RecSys vector embedding challenges

+While vector embeddings can vastly improve recommendation systems, effectively implementing them requires addressing several challenges, including:
-- Quality and relevance: Embedding generation process, architecture, and data must be carefully considered.
+- **Quality and relevance**: The embedding generation process, architecture, and data must be carefully considered.
-- Sparse and noisy data: Embeddings may struggle with incomplete or noisy input.
+- **Sparse and noisy data**: Embeddings are less effective when they have incomplete or noisy input.
 Sparse data is the crux of the cold-start problem.
-- Scalability: Efficient methods for large datasets are needed; otherwise latency will be an issue.
+- **Scalability**: Efficient methods for large datasets are needed; otherwise latency will be an issue.

-Superlinked allows you to combine all the different pieces of information you have about an entity into a rich multimodal vector, making it easier for you capture what is important to users when making recommendations.

-## How Superlinked helps you create hyper-personalized experiences users love

-RecSys personalisation can be challenging because, typically, the available user-specific data is sparse.
-Using the Superlinked library, you can capture events data and use this information to create a feedback loop that lets you update vectors in real time to reflect user preferences.
+With Superlinked, you can address these challenges by combining all available data about users and products into rich multimodal vectors.
+In our e-commerce RecSys example below, we do this using the following Superlinked library elements:

-In the example below, you’ll use the following elements of the Superlinked library to build your recommendation system for e-commerce: min_max number spaces: for understanding customer reviews and pricing information text-similarity space: for semantic understanding of product information Events schema and Effects to modify vectors
+- min_max number spaces: for understanding customer reviews and pricing information
+- text-similarity space: for semantic understanding of product information
+- Events schema and Effects to modify vectors
-Query time weights - to define how you want the data to be treated when you run the query, avoiding the need to re-embed the whole dataset to optimize your experiment
+- query time weights - to define how you want the data to be treated when you run the query, letting you optimize and scale without re-embedding the whole dataset (latency).

-This approach can tackle both the cold start problem and personalize recommendations.
+By embedding the sparse user-specific data we have - the user's initial product preference - we can handle the cold start problem.
+And, as user behavior accrues, we can *hyper*-personalize recommendations by embedding this event data, creating a feedback loop that lets you update vectors with user preferences in real time.

 ## Building an e-commerce recommendation engine with Superlinked

-We’re building a recommender system for an e-commerce site that sells mainly clothing.

-To start, we have the following product deta
+At the start, we have the following product data:
 - number of reviewers
 - product ratings
 - textual description